 Motivating children to study by applying pressure on them is not smart.
 Give them the chance to express themselves properly, identify the causes of their problems, help them study smart and set goals, give them the necessary confidence, and reward them when they’re on the right path.

-You might also enjoy reading 41 Revision Techniques to Help Kids Study Smarter
+You Might Also Enjoy 41 Revision Techniques to Help Kids Study Smarter

 Over to you now.
 Do you have any tips for how to motivate a child to study?
 What worked for you?
 Share your experience in the comments below.